ueberauth/guardian/guides/tutorial/start-tutorial.md

 We'll implement a simple version of password hashing for this tutorial.
 This is up to your application and is only shown here for example purposes.

-We added `:comonin` and `:bcrypt_elixir` to our mix deps at the start.
+We added `:comeonin` and `:bcrypt_elixir` to our mix deps at the start.
 We're going to use them in two places.

 1. When setting the password for the user
 2. When verifying the login credentials